McKnightA/new_age_exercise/README.md

 # new_age_exercise

 todo:
-add more exercises\n
+- add more exercises
-make routines a thing
+- make routines a thing

 app opens to list of routines (maybe personal/community favorites) select one and it opens to a list of exercises with sets and reps or durations for each